BANKEX/bankex_foundation_education/EDU_Materials/tasks/README.md

 2. Add all properties to `Car` object.
 3. Increment `carID` variable.
 ### Task 4: Modifier.
 Require statement.
-Create `onlyCarDiller` modifier that will allows to give access only for `carDiller`.
+Create `onlyCarDealer` modifier that will allows to give access only for `carDealer`.
 Add this modifier to `addCar` function.
 ### Task 5: Payable function.
 Msg.sender, msg.value.
 Conditional statements.
 Loop.
 Transfer method.
 Create `payable` function called `buyCar` with one parameter called `_carID`.
 This function will accept ETH from buyers.